Peike Li · Thoughts

 If the framing is right, three concrete things follow.

-Three bets.
-Each has a horizon and a named falsifier.
-I think each one is more likely than not.
+Three bets follow from the framing, each with a horizon and a named falsifier.
+I think each is more likely than not.
 None of them is obvious yet.

 Temporal blindness is the next hallucination-scale problem, and prompting won’t fix it.